coveooss/uabot/doc/events.md

 ###<a name="Page"></a> 8.
 PageView event

 An event when a user visits a page.
+(This event is similar to a Click event, do a Search, then instead of a click, send a view event).

 `"type" : "View"`

 Arguments | Type | Usage
 ------------ | ------------- | ----------------
+offset | number | And offset to send a view event after a search.
-pageuri | string | The uri of the page currently visited pagereferrer | string | The uri of the page referrer if available pagetitle | string | The title of the page
+**probability** | number | Between 0 and 1, the probability the user will click **docNo** | number | The rank of the document to click (0 base, put -1 for random) **pageViewField** | string | The field to use on the result as contentIdKey and contentIdValue contentType | string | The type of the content that was viewed

 #### Example
 ```json